byn1002/byn1002.github.io/_tabs/about.md

     + ### Skills:
         - #### Programming Languages:
-            - C, Python, R, LaTex, Markdown;
+            - C, Python, R, LaTeX, Markdown;
             \*This website is generated from Ruby, so I know a little about Ruby.
         - #### Software:
             - Origin, Mathematica.